mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 {{% alert color="warning" %}}
 Function calling is a very powerful capability, but should be used with caution.
 Note that function microflows run in the context of the current user without enforcing entity-access.
 You can use `$currentUser` in XPath queries to ensure you retrieve and return only information that the end-user is allowed to view; otherwise, confidential information may become visible to the current end-user in the assistant's response.

-Mendix also strongly advises that you build user confirmation logic into function microflows that have a potential impact on the world on behalf of the end-user, for example sending an email, posting online, or making a purchase.
+Mendix also strongly advises that you build user confirmation logic into function microflows that have a potential impact on the world on behalf of the end-user, such as sending an email, posting online, or making a purchase.
 {{% /alert %}}

 You can use function calling in all chat completions operations by adding a `ToolCollection` with a `Function` via the [Tools: Add Function to Request](/appstore/modules/genai/genai-commons/#add-function) operation.